amarim/project_analysis/README.md

 # project_analysis
 Analysis data from Project Getting and Cleaning Coursera

-# project_analysis
-Analysis data from Project Getting and Cleaning Coursera

 # About this work
 - The work is a way prepare tidy data that can be used for later analysis.
 - Some spread files are read to build a unique data set with mean of several variables.